 They work in several stages to provide a comprehensive plan regarding the design and production techniques to ensure the timely delivery of the vessel.
 The delivery of the ship plans and any added adjustments that need to be made are handled by the naval architects assigned to a particular vessel.

 As such, naval architects require additional courses and qualifications to oversee the manufacturing and actual production procedure.
 They can make changes from time to time based on updated design structures and innovations and provide these suggestions to the naval engineers who handle the manufacturing process.

 Related Reading: What Do Naval Architects Do?

-However, their work is not completed with simply handing over the design of the ship.
-They are required to conduct extensive sea trials with the prototypes to ensure that safety standards and vessel-specifications are met.
+However, their work is not completed by simply handing over the design of the ship.
+They are required to conduct extensive sea trials with the prototypes to ensure that safety standards and vessel specifications are met.

 Related Reading: 10 Important Books On Naval Architecture

 Generally, they are provided with information such as the required top speed, cruising speed, turning capabilities, expected deadweight, etc. Before the design phase is over, they must carry out preliminary calculations.
 However, after the lightship (ship with only the essential components, without outfitting) construction is completed, they may need to recalibrate the design to meet the specifications in the contract.